nralbers/kubernetes-training/source/12factor.rst

 VIII.
 Do not use or assume session affinity exists in your application.
 Session state must be explicitly managed and
       stored in a backing service.

 IX.
 Application should shutdown gracefully on receiving a SIGTERM signal.
+Applications should expose a health endpoint,
+    or have other means of detecting a process in an unhealthy state.
+See :ref:`health_probes` for more information.

 XI.
 Application MUST output logs to stdout only.
 Using some kind of structured log library, and/or exposing the logs
     as json will allow easy parsing and splitting of log data into categories.